Camus Bottle Catalog (last updated: Feb 27, 2021)

 12a.
 Grand Masters Collection

-Except for Starry Night of van Gogh (35cl, see miniatures) they are all 70cl special reserve, content stated on the box; most are made of Castel Limoges and adorned with 22kt gold.
+these are all 70cl special reserve, content stated on the box; most are made of Castel Limoges and adorned with 22kt gold.
 Women in the Garden, Evening Mood and Two Tahitian Women are made of Artoria limoges.
 After the Bath is produced by Castel Limoges as well as by Artoria limoges.
-They were sold in the 1980-90s.
+They were sold from the 1980s till first half of the 2000s.

 Specimen with duty seals: